DevsOnFlutter/file_manager/README.md

 # File Manager

-File manager is a wonderful widget that allows you to manage files and folders, pick files and folders, and do a lot more.
+FileManager is a wonderful widget that allows you to manage files and folders, pick files and folders, and do a lot more.
 Designed to feel like part of the Flutter framework.